-Transceiver
+Transceiver A transceiver joins two network segments together.

-A transceiver joins two network segments together.
 Transceivers can also be used to join a segment that uses one medium to a segment that uses a different medium.
 On a 10BASE-5 network, the transceiver connects the network adapter or other network device to the medium.
-Transceivers also can be used on 10BASE-2 or 10BASE-T networks to attach devices with AUI ports.
+Transceivers also can be used on 10BASE-2 or 10BASE-T networks to attach resides above IP in the TCP/IP suite